-It’s easy to create your domain email, but it will require some time and patience.
-Of course, you can only use a domain email if you can access the domain control panel.
+It’s easy to create your own personal set of email addresses from your domain, with plenty of options to keep your emails secure and anonymous.
+Keep in mind, you can only use a domain email if you can access the domain control panel.
 This article will explain the easiest way to set up email on your domain.
+Let’s dive in.

 Step 1: Create an Email Address on Your Domain

 If you have your own web hosting and a domain name, then you should just set up an email address on your website hosting control panel.
 Follow these steps:

 - Sign in to your website hosting control panel ( cPanel is most commonly used).

 - Find the “Email Accounts” icon under the Email section.
 Each control panel should have this option, but it may be located under a different section.

 - Fill in all the required information, such as email name, password, and mailbox quota, and select the domain from the list.

 If you receive no errors after you click the “create an account” button, it means that your email is created.
 For example, it may be [email protected].